redhat-developer/gitops-must-gather/README.md

 ## Testing

 You can run the script locally from your workstation.
-To do that you need an OpenShift cluster and you will have to install the RedHat GitOps Operator.
+To do that you need an OpenShift cluster and you will have to install the Red Hat GitOps Operator.
 Then you can run the script like this:

 ```shell